Attention deficit hyperactivity disorder predominantly inattentive: Epidemiology

 It is difficult to say exactly how many children or adults worldwide have ADHD because different countries have used different ways of diagnosing it, while some do not diagnose it at all.
 In the UK, diagnosis is based on quite a narrow set of symptoms, and about 0.5–1% of children are thought to have attention or hyperactivity problems.
 In comparison, professionals in the U.S. used a much broader definition of the term ADHD until recently.
 This meant up to 10% of children in the U.S. were described as having ADHD.
 Current estimates suggest that ADHD is present internationally in about 7.2% of children.
-About five times more boys than girls are diagnosed with ADHD.
-Boys are seen as the prototypical ADHD child, therefore they are more often diagnosed with ADHD than girls.
-This may be partly because of the particular ways they express their difficulties.
-Boys and girls both have attention problems, but due to differences in gender and symptoms, boys may come off as more active in their symptoms and therefore may seem harder to manage.
+ADHD is diagnosed around 5 times more often in boys than girls.
+Reasons for this disparity are debated, but likely involve both biological and social/diagnostic factors.
+Some theorize this may be because of the particular ways they express their difficulties.
+Boys and girls both have attention problems, but due to differences in gender and symptoms, boys may come off as more active in their symptoms and therefore seem harder to manage.
 Children from all cultures and social groups are diagnosed with ADHD.
-However, children from certain backgrounds may be particularly likely to be diagnosed with ADHD, because of different expectations about how they should behave.
+However, children from certain backgrounds may be particularly likely to be diagnosed with ADHD, due to different expectations about how they should behave.
 It is, therefore, important to ensure that a child's cultural background is understood and taken into account as part of the assessment.

 History

-In 1980, the DSM-III changed the name of the condition from "hyperkinetic reaction of childhood" to "attention deficit disorder" (ADD).
-That happened because research by Virginia Douglas had suggested that the attention deficits were more important than the hyperactive behavior for understanding the disorder.
+In 1980, the DSM-III changed the name of the condition from "hyperkinetic reaction of childhood" to "attention deficit disorder" (ADD), as research by Virginia Douglas had suggested deficits in attention and impulse control were more important than hyperactive behavior for understanding the disorder.
 The new label also reflected the observation of clinicians that attention deficits could also exist without hyperactivity.
+Deficits in sustained attention or vigilance could separate the disorder from other psychiatric disorders.

 For the first time, two subtypes were introduced: ADD with hyperactivity (ADD+H) and ADD without hyperactivity (ADD-H).
 While the ADD+H category was fairly consistent with previous definitions, the latter subtype represented essentially a new category.
 Thus, almost everything that is known about the predominantly inattentive subtype is based on research conducted since 1980.
+Those diagnosed with ADD-H were distinguished as more prone to daydreaming and developing lethargic and hypoactive behaviors in academic settings.
+In 1987, revisions to DSM renamed the disorder to "attention deficit hyperactivity disorder" (ADHD).
+The DSM combined the symptoms lists for inattentive, impulsivity, and hyperactivity into a single list.